-A shareholder-friendly charter should ban targeted share repurchases, also known as greenmail.
-For example, suppose a company's stock is selling for \$20 per share.
-Now a hostile bidder, or raider, who plans to replace management if the takeover is successful, buys 5% of the company's stock at the \$20 price.17 The raider then makes an offer to purchase the remainder of the stock for \$30 per share.
-The company might offer to buy back the bidder's stock at a price of, say, \$35 per share.
-This is called a targeted share repurchase since the stock will be purchased only from the bidder and not from any other shareholders.
-Because the bidder paid only \$20 per share for the stock, he or she would be making a quick profit of \$15 per share, which could easily total several hundred million dollars.
+share.
+Now a hostile bidder, or raider, who plans to replace management if the takeover is successful, buys 5% of the company's stock at the \$20 price.
+17 The raider then makes an offer to purchase the remainder of the stock for \$30 per share.
+The company might offer to buy back the raider's stock at a price of, say, \$35 per share.
+This is called a targeted share repurchase since the stock will be purchased only from the raider and not from any other shareholders.
+A raider who paid only \$20 per share for the stock would be making a quick profit of \$15 per share, which could easily total several hundred million dollars.
 As a part of the deal, the raider would sign a document promising not to attempt to take over the company for a specified number of years; hence the buyback also is called greenmail.
 Greenmail hurts shareholders in two ways.
 First, they are left with \$20 stock when they could have received \$30 per share.
 Second, the company purchased stock from the bidder at \$35 per share, which represents a direct loss by the remaining shareholders of \$15 for each repurchased share.

-Managers who buy back stock in targeted repurchases typically argue that their firms are worth more than the raiders offered, and that in time the "true value" will be revealed in the form of a much higher stock price.
+Managers who buy back stock in targeted repurchases typically argue that their firms are worth more than the raiders offered and that, in time, the "true value" will be revealed in the form of a much higher stock price.
 This situation might be true if a company were in the process of restructuring itself, or if new products with high potential were in the pipeline.
-But if the old management had been in power for a long time, and if it had a history of making empty promises, then one should question whether the true purpose of the buyback was to protect stockholders or management.
+But if the old management had been in power for a long time and had a history of making empty promises, then one should question whether the true purpose of the buyback was to protect stockholders or management.